SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

 ## Exercise 2.5 Using Object Search

 1. Database objects can also be found using **Object Search**.
-The search shown below looks for any objects that use FLIGHTRESERVATION in their definitions in the HDI connection.
+The search shown below looks for any objects that use FLIGHTRESERVATION in their schema name in the HDI container.

     ![](images/ObjectSearch.png)